When bad things happen, we do everything we can to make them better. But, if all our efforts fall flat, it can create a constant high level of stress.

 In effect, pessimists tell themselves that bad events will last a long time, or forever, affect all parts of their life, and will hamper only them, not others.

 In a paper published in the International Journal of Stress Management, researcher P. C. Henry wrote that people who perceive events as uncontrollable are less likely to change unhealthy patterns of behavior.
-It could make them, for example, neglect healthy habits like diet, exercise, and medical treatment.
+It could make them neglect healthy habits like diet, exercise, and medical treatment.

-Henry found people who had an optimistic explanatory style, that is, explain the events of their lives positively, had more positive emotions, and did less negative thinking.
+Henry also found that people who had an optimistic explanatory style and therefore explain the events of their lives positively had more positive emotions, and did less negative thinking.

-Seligman wrote about it in his book Learned Optimism: How to Change Your Mind and Your Life.
+Seligman wrote a book about it: Learned Optimism: How to Change Your Mind and Your Life.
 In it, he writes: